AC Joint Injury Overview

 The acromioclavicular (AC) joint is located where the clavicle (collarbone) meets the highest point of the acromion (shoulder blade).
 The AC joint is held closely together by multiple ligaments and wrapped in cartilage at the end of each bone.
 An AC joint injury is a common shoulder condition generally caused by a hard fall or blunt force to the joint.
-Dr. Matthew Provencher, sports medicine specialist proudly serving the greater Vail, Aspen, and Denver, Colorado communities, can help alleviate acromioclavicular joint pain after an injury and return patients to an active, healthy lifestyle.
+Dr. Matthew Provencher, shoulder specialist serving the Vail, Aspen, and Denver, Colorado communities, can help alleviate acromioclavicular joint pain after an injury and return patients to an active, healthy lifestyle.

 The most common cause of an AC joint injury is a direct contact force impacting the top of the shoulder.
 The fall can cause the joint to experience a mild sprain or, in cases of a particularly forceful impact, a complete shoulder separation.
 An AC joint injury is measured in multiple grades, spanning from Grade 1 as a mild sprain up to Grade 6 as a debilitating and complete disruption resulting in a total AC joint separation.